LiliaFramework/Lilia/documentation/docs/libraries/lia.bars.md

 **Purpose**

 Displays a temporary action progress bar with accompanying text for the specified duration on the HUD.
+The bar shrinks over time, is filled using `lia.config.get("Color")`, and repeated calls remove the previous `HUDPaint` hook before adding a new one so only one action bar is visible at a time.

 **Parameters**